The spectrum of Dirichlet-to-Neumann maps for radial conductivities: The Born approximation at the origin: singularity and resonances

 We now summarize well-known facts, see \cite{IST3} and \cite{Marchenko}.
 Under the previous assumption, for every $z\in \ol{\C_+}$ there exists a unique solution $\psi(t,z)$ of \eqref{e:schrodinger_prob} such that

 These solutions are known as Jost solutions (they are usually defined using the variable $z'= iz$), and $F(z): = \psi(0,z)$ is the Jost function associated to $Q$.
-Also, both functions $F$ and $\psi(t,\cdot)$ are analytic in $\C_+$.
+In addition, both functions $F$ and $\psi(t,\cdot)$ are analytic in $\C_+$.
 Notice that the zeros of $F$ at $\C_+$ occur at the points $z$ such that $-z^2$ is a Dirichlet eigenvalue of $H_{Q}$.